Chemiculs/qengine/README.md

 I am one person and only have so much time on my hands, and i have other projects i am working on + an unrelated IRL job.

-I may be fairly effecient at pumping out code, but i am left with even less time to do the in-depth debugging, reversal and documentation on this project which i would like to achieve for this project ultimately.
+While i may be fairly effecient at pumping out code, but i am left with even less time to do the in-depth debugging, reversal and documentation on this project which i would like to achieve for this project ultimately.

-I wouldn't mind help to get there, so if you encounter any bugs please submit a report.
+Currently there is a problem with qengine in regards to it's interaction with llvm / clang, this seems to come with a new version of llvm / clang or as a result of a (likely minor) change in code which i am unaware of.
+If anyone finds a way to compell inline directives with llvm / clang like it used to, please let me know.

 ## - Ideas / Collaborators